“A wild patience has taken me this far…” Adrienne Rich

 In the aftermath of my sudden near-death a decade earlier – when I almost died in minutes – I became fascinated with the idea of slow time.
 A life in which hurry and rush would be reserved only for accidents and emergencies.

 As I sought out stories of extreme effort and patience in service to artistic, social and spiritual causes, my palm-sized private diaries in those obscure and recuperative years became an ongoing commonplace book: Hokusai, Rilke, Jung, Wendell Berry, Agnes Martin – I wrote out by hand what artists and writers across the ages had to say about these values.
 I read the Paris Review Interviews archive from the 1950s to the present day to learn the working methods of hundreds of playwrights, poets and authors.
-Said aloud pages and pages of work by writers I most admired in order to tune my ear, before rushing into prose of my own.
+Said aloud pages and pages of work by writers I most admired in order to tune my ear, before attempting short essays of my own.

 In this way I was also dedicating myself – and my unexpected second life – to the practice of effort and patience.
 What might it do to my days, my imagination, my relationships?
 If I focussed on process not results?